You feel down and lethargic, sleep longer, and crave carbs during the shortest days of the year. You may have winter blues.

 - lowered immunity

-And, of course, if your symptoms persist beyond winter, your blues would no longer be considered a seasonal condition.
+And, of course, if your symptoms persist beyond winter, your blues would no longer be considered a seasonal condition and you may have another form of depression.

 It may then be time to consult with a health care professional.

-The winter blues is a type of depression that occurs during the shortest, coldest, and darkest days of the year and then dissipates come spring.
+Winter blues is a type of depression that occurs during the shortest, coldest, and darkest days of the year but dissipates come spring.